Database Module

 Get cached clustering results matching the parameters.

-When reduction_method and n_components are provided, only entries that match exactly (including the reduction method) are returned.
-When they are omitted (None), the reduction method is ignored and the most recent entry matching the clustering parameters is returned.
+reduction_methodandn_componentsare provided, only entries that match exactly (including the reduction method) are returned.
+When they are omitted (None), the reduction method is ignored and the most recent entry matching the clustering parameters is returned.- Parameters:

-• n_clusters (int, optional) – Number of clusters (for kmeans/agglomerative).
+n_clusters (int, optional) – Number of clusters to match.
+When

 Cached clustering results as dictionary, or None if not found.